christopherobin/mage/README.md

 The "nmod deps" command will have recreated a directory called "node_modules".
 We now have to install Mithril there.
 After cloning the Mithril repository, we'll install Mithril's dependencies, the same way we installed the game's dependencies.
-The compress-buffer dependency has some C-code in it, so it has to be built in order to be usable.

 1. `cd node_modules`
 2. `git clone --branch develop git@github.com:Wizcorp/Mithril.git mithril` or `git clone --branch develop https://github.com/Wizcorp/Mithril.git mithril`